Accessing rqlite

 Writing BLOBs

-The simplest way to insert BLOB data is to use the X'' syntax.
-These are string literals containing hexadecimal data and preceded by a single “x” or “X” character, for xxample: x'53514C697465'.
+A simple way to insert BLOB data is to use the X'' syntax.
+These are string literals containing hexadecimal data and preceded by a single “x” or “X” character, for example: x'53514C697465'.

 curl -XPOST 'localhost:4001/db/execute?pretty&timings' -H "Content-Type: application/json" -d '[